John Newton: Early life

-At age eleven he first went to sea with his father.
-Newton sailed six voyages before his father retired in 1742.
+Newton first went to sea at age 11 with his father and sailed six voyages before his father retired in 1742.
 At that time, Newton's father made plans for him to work at a sugarcane plantation in Jamaica.
 Instead, Newton signed on with a merchant ship sailing to the Mediterranean Sea.

 Impressment into naval service

 In 1743, while going to visit friends, Newton was pressed into the Royal Navy.
 He became a midshipman aboard HMS Harwich.
-At one point Newton tried to desert and was punished in front of the crew.
+At one point, Newton tried to desert and was punished in front of the crew.
 Stripped to the waist and tied to the grating, he received a flogging and was reduced to the rank of a common seaman.

 Following that disgrace and humiliation, Newton initially contemplated murdering the captain and committing suicide by throwing himself overboard.
-He recovered, both physically and mentally.
+Newton recovered both physically and mentally.
 Later, while Harwich was en route to India, he transferred to Pegasus, a slave ship bound for West Africa.
 In what was known as the "triangular trade", the ship carried goods to Africa and traded them for slaves to be shipped to the colonies in the Caribbean and North America.

 Enslavement and rescue

 Newton did not get along with the crew of Pegasus.
-In 1745, they left him in West Africa with Amos Clowe, a slave dealer.
-Clowe took Newton to the coast and gave him to his wife, Princess Peye of the Sherbro people.
-According to Newton, she abused and mistreated him just as much as she did her other slaves.
+In 1745, he traded to a slaver and was taken to the coast of Sierra Leone.
 Newton later recounted this period as the time he was "once an infidel and libertine, a servant of slaves in West Africa."

-Early in 1748, he was rescued by a sea captain who had been asked by Newton's father to search for him, and returned to England on the merchant ship Greyhound, which was carrying beeswax and dyer's wood, now referred to as camwood.
+Early in 1748, Newton was rescued by a sea captain who had been asked by Newton's father to search for him, and returned to England on the merchant ship Greyhound.